 Please note: Students eligible for a state-based subsidy will not need to pay the loan fee.

 Terms and conditions

 Applying for a course does not guarantee you a place in that course.
-Your place is only guaranteed once you enrol into units.
+Your place is only guaranteed once you have met all eligibility requirements and you have enrolled into units.
 Enrolling means that you are committing yourself to study, and to paying the associated fees.

 Enrolment and payment